sematic-ai/sematic/developer-docs/README.md

 $ TAG=v$(python3 sematic/versions.py) make release-server
 ```

-Finally, draft the release on GitHub.
-Add a "What's Changed" section, a
+Finally, draft the release on GitHub:
+- Add a "What's Changed" section.
+- Add a warning that the client version will need to be upgraded, if this applies.
-"New Contributors" section, a "Full Changelog" link, and attach the wheel in
+- Add a "New Contributors" section, if this applies.
+- Add a "Full Changelog" link.
-the assets section.
+- Attach the wheel in the "Assets" section.

 ### Special Releases